 Leamington and County GC, one of the busiest member clubs in the West Midlands, has the experience of over 100 years of golfing tradition combined with a healthy modern attitude to bringing new golfers into the game.

 The club have undertaken some course developments of late, the MG editors came over a couple of years ago while they were ongoing.
-Now complete, it was time for a recap for this summer.
+Now complete, it was time for a recap in summer 2019.
 And it was summer we found too, right in the midst of the June drought was when we revisited, a sweltering hot Warwickshire afternoon.